purescript/pursuit/static/help-docs/users.md

 - `Type -> K` where `K` refers to an "uninteresting" kind signature

-Here's another way to think about it: kind signatures are considered "uninteresting" if all of their type parameters' kinds are kind `Type`.
+Here's another way to think about it: kind signatures are considered "uninteresting" if all of their type parameters' kinds have kind `Type`.

 #### Examples of "uninteresting" kind signatures